High ACE Scores and Trauma-Triggered Illness

 There are quite a few resources I could list for you but one of the best is by Niki Gratrix, a UK nutritionist who is specialising in this area, like me.
 I don’t see the point in reinventing the wheel, so I will link to some of her resources for you.

-Do the questionnaire first; it is a mix of the original study questions and the ones now added to give you your so-called ‘extended ACE score’ as the original researchers focused more on the obvious and extreme trauma types, whereas we now know that subtle, long-term, un-ending humiliation, emotional neglect, put downs and the like can be just as damaging in different ways.
+Do the questionnaire first; it is the original study questions.
+Note that the original researchers focused more on the obvious and extreme trauma types, whereas we now know that subtle, long-term, un-ending humiliation, emotional neglect, put downs and the like can be just as damaging in different ways.

 Then, when you have the score, you’ll have an idea of whether your own illness might be partly or even fully caused by emotional trauma or hypersensitivity from genetic changes in your brain.